Toleman TG185: Background

 Only when Benetton stepped in as main sponsor were the team able to compete, as the Italian clothing company bought the struggling Spirit team's Pirelli tyre contract.

 Design

-The car was largely similar to the previous year's TG184, apart from a revised suspension to deal with running different rubber and revised rear bodywork.
+The car was largely similar to the previous year's TG184, apart from a revised suspension to deal with running a different tyre compound and revised rear bodywork.
 The car was powered by the 800 bhp Hart 415T straight-4 turbocharged engine.

 Racing history

 The TG185 made its debut at the Monaco Grand Prix.